younaman/Serverless-tools/README.md

 ### **Setup and Usage**

 1. **Modify the Credentials File**
-   Update the `credentials` file located in the `.aws` directory with the following format:
+   Update the `credentials` file located in the `.aws` directory with the following format in AWS CloudShell:
 ```plaintext
    [default]
    aws_access_key_id = AKIA*****   # AccessKeyID